IanMaHKG-BA/Hackathon_Team_1/Findings.md

 # Findings
 ## Group by Year
 We have decided to split the flights by year to see how the eligibility has been changed from 2019 to 2023.
-Here we have sumed up the passenegrs of each flight by year and devided by the total number of passengers.
+Here we have summed up the passenegrs of each flight by year and divided by the total number of passengers.

-Here we can see that the portions of customers not eligibile for any lounge has been increased by 1.57%, as a result of the drop of percentages of all lounge eligibility.
-The biggest drop happens on Tier 1, where it dropped from 1.80% to 0.96%, nearly by half.
-And the eligibility for Tier 3 being the smallest change: form 18.25% to 18.18% (-0.07%).
+We can see that the proportion of customers not eligibile for any lounge has been increased by 1.57%, as a result of the drop of percentages of all lounge eligibility.
+The biggest drop happens on Tier 1, where it dropped from 1.80% to 0.96%, nearly by 50%.
+And the eligibility for Tier 3 being the smallest change: form 18.25% to 18.18% (-0.38%).

 ## Group By Terminal
 We have also decided to split by terminals to see how the eligibilities has changed for each terminals as well.